2 suspects arrested in California "cartel-style execution" that killed 6 people, including a baby

 Two suspects in the massacre of six people last month in central California were arrested early Friday, one after a gunbattle, authorities said.
 Tulare County Sheriff Mike Boudreaux said the suspects are a 25-year-old man who was taken into custody without incident and a 35-year-old man who was wounded in the shootout with federal agents and was undergoing surgery.

 The six victims, including a teen mother and her baby, were gunned down on Jan.
 16 in rural Goshen, a community of 3,000 in the San Joaquin Valley.
-The killings — which Boudreaux previously called an "cartel-style execution" — prompted authorities to offer a $10,000 reward for information.
+The killings — which Boudreaux previously called a "cartel-style execution" — prompted authorities to offer a $10,000 reward for information leading to the arrest and conviction of the killers.
+On Monday, they increased the reward to more than $20,000.

 The Tulare County district attorney's office charged both suspects with six counts of murder and other crimes.